| |

 Annie & Gracie - May 03 |

-| Bandit, our new llama, is about 2 years
+Bandit, our llama, is 6-7

-the sheep, so he is kept in a separate pasture.
+goats, so he is kept in a separate pasture.
 So far, no signs of his

 dad's buckteeth!
 Below are photos of Bandit on his first day